adityasasidhar/adityasasidhar/README.md

 - 🔭 I’m currently working on my personality(not that it needs any work)
-- 🌱 I’m currently pentesting
+- 🌱 I’m currently learning pentesting
 - 💬 We can always have a long chat about Fighter jets, food, coding, and building projects
 - 🤫🧏 Pronouns: He/Him